Disease control in forestry

 In New Zealand, symbiotic fungi from the genus (a level of grouping plants or animals that's broader than species) Trichoderma are used to protect against pathogens (organisms that cause disease).
 A symbiotic fungus is a type of organism that produces spores and relies on its relationship with other organisms in its environment to survive.

-When the fungus is applied to soil at the same time as seed, it colonises the outer shell of the seed and provides a protective layer that shields the seed from diseases in the soil.
+When the fungus is applied to soil at the same time as a seed, it colonises the outer shell of the seed.
+This creates a protective layer that shields the seed from diseases in the soil.

 The forestry industry has invested heavily in research into these fungi.
 If successfully managed and applied, they have the potential to protect against current threats and help trees protect themselves from unfamiliar diseases.